MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/unity-party-api/classes/playfabmultiplayermanager/properties/playfabunitynetworkid.md

 ---
 author: vicodex
 title: PlayFabMultiplayerManager.NetworkId
-description: Gets the connection string of the current network to which the client is connected. ms.author: victorku ms.topic: reference ms.prod: playfab
+description: Returns NetworkID of the current network to which the player is connected. ms.author: victorku ms.topic: reference ms.prod: playfab